Policy 1080 – Educational Equity

 -

-Marginalized Groups - Groups and communities that experience discrimination and exclusion (social, political and economic) because of unequal power relationships across economic, political, social and cultural dimensions.
+Marginalized Groups – Groups and communities that experience discrimination and exclusion (social, political, and economic) because of unequal power relationships across economic, political, religious, and social dimensions.

 -